peakwinter/citizenweb/README.md

 4. Crash Courses
 	1. Backup Your Data

 --

+### Roadmap

+**v1.5 - May 2013**

+Adding Linux Articles:
+ 1. Installation Project: Arch Linux
+ 2. Arch Linux: Using and Configuring Your New System

+Updating Linux Articles:
+ 1. Add to _APPENDIX: Popular Software & Open File Formats_: VoIP/Chat with Jitsi and Jabber

+Adding Server Articles:
+ 1. Decentralized Social with Tent and BuddyCloud
+ 2. Chat and VoIP with Jabber/SIP

+--

-This guide is openly available and developed - Licensed under Creative Commons CC-BY-SA 3.0 Any suggestions are welcome -- submit them via a git request at https://github.com/cznweb/citizenweb or email them direct to jacob [at] citizenweb [dot] is
+This guide is openly available and developed - Licensed under Creative Commons CC-BY-SA 3.0

+Any suggestions are welcome -- submit them via a git request at https://github.com/cznweb/citizenweb or email them direct to jacob [at] citizenweb [dot] is